 Busch passes Cindric in OT to win Xfinity race at Charlotte

 CONCORD, N.C.
+(AP) — Kyle Busch normally celebrates his victories by climbing on top of his race car and bowing to the crowd.

-(AP) -- Kyle Busch passed Austin Cindric on the final lap in overtime to win his 97th career Xfinity Series race in dramatic fashion Monday night at Charlotte Motor Speedway.
+But with no fans in attendance at Charlotte Motor Speedway on Monday night due to the coronavirus pandemic, Busch passed on the tradition after driving past Austin Cindric on the final lap of overtime to claim his 97th career Xfinity Series win.

+“It kinda felt a little odd," Busch said.
+"I guess I could have bowed to the camera.”

-After a crash involving several cars sent the race into overtime, Cindric passed Busch on a restart starting at the inside lane of the front row.
-But Busch battled back and pushed the pedal to the floor, passing Cindric on the last lap to earn his 18th overall win at Charlotte Motor Speedway across NASCAR's top three series - the most of any driver.
+After a crash involving several cars sent the race into overtime, Cindric had a great restart in overtime and overtook Busch for the lead starting from the inside lane.
+But Busch battled back, driving by Cindric on the backstretch of the final lap and holding on to win 18th overall race at CMS.

 Cindric thought he had Busch beat.

-Busch has now won 210 career races across NASCAR's top three series.
+Busch has won 210 races overall across NASCAR's top three series, the most of any driver.

 Daniel Hemric edged Cindric for second.
 Cindric finished third followed by Ross Chastain and Justin Allgaier.